xshunin/KanColleViewer/README.md

 KanColleViewer! (提督業も忙しい！)
 --
-**--This is the current prototype branch which includes new features such as new notifications, ship girl lists, and more!**
+**--This is the horizontal branch for those on computers not vertically endowed.
+Max width must be under 1440px**

 A browser utility that makes it easy to play Kantai Collection.
 This is the translation project of the original [KanColleViewer](http://grabacr.net/kancolleviewer)